plone/plone.recipe.zope2instance/README.rst

   normally running site in order for changes to be made to the database.

+instance-home
+  Sets the instancehome for the generated instance.
+  Defaults to ${buildout:directory}/parts/<name of the section>.

 client-home
   Sets the clienthome for the generated instance.
   Defaults to ${buildout:directory}/var/<name of the section>.